awslabs/mountpoint-s3/README.md

 Mountpoint for Amazon S3 is optimized for read-heavy workloads that need high throughput.
 It intentionally does not implement the full POSIX specification for file systems.
 See [SEMANTICS.md](doc/SEMANTICS.md) for a detailed description of the client's behavior and POSIX support.

-**This is an alpha release and not yet ready for production use.** We're especially interested in early feedback on features, performance, and compatibility.
+**This is an alpha release and not yet ready for production use.**
+We're especially interested in early feedback on features, performance, and compatibility.
+Please send feedback by [opening a GitHub issue](https://github.com/awslabs/mountpoint-s3/issues/new/choose).
 See [Current status](#current-status) for more limitations.

 ## Getting started